cafeasp/NetSuite-Export-Record/README.md

 Currently supports:
 - `salesorder`

 Other record types will show a friendly error message.
+Developer can add other types (see popup.js line 27).
+Open your transaction and view the xml of the record by adding &xml=T then you can create a function similar to the sales order to pull the data.

 ## 📁 CSV Output